 I had also ordered two hipbelt pockets and a chest pocket.
-Examing these and the backpack, I admired the quality and durability.
+Examining these and the backpack, I admired the quality and durability.
 All items were the well-made pieces of gear I had come to expect from MLD.

 Prophet – Fit

 The Prophet is a classic frameless backpack.
-The pack has plenty of room in the main compartment if you want to insert either a foam pad or fold up an inflatable pad for support.
+The pack has plenty of room in the main compartment if you want to insert a foam pad or fold up an inflatable pad for support.

 I’ve rolled up foam pads to give frameless backpacks structure in the past but now use Hyperlite PODS to provide more rigidity if I use a frameless pack.

-The MLD Prophet backpack fits me well, well-positioned in the center of my back and fitting snug up against my shoulders with its slightly curved side panels.
+The MLD Prophet backpack fits me well, well-positioned in the center of my back and fitting snugly against my shoulders with its slightly curved side panels.
 This was a comfortable backpack.

 Shoulder Straps & Hipbelt